 When you enquire about a climb, you want to make sure you’re able to speak to and get answers from someone who is experienced on Kilimanjaro, knows full well what it entails.
 You don’t just want to speak to an agent who sells multiple different trips to different destinations.

-Now you know what you need to consider when choosing a tour operator, you can get started planning your trip of a lifetime to climb Kilimanjaro.
+Now you know what you need to consider when choosing a tour operator, you can get started planning your trip of a lifetime to Trek Kilimanjaro with Climbing Kilimanjaro Specialists.

 If you want all these questions answered, and more, get in touch with us today.
 If you want advice on what route to take, or training tips, we’re here for you.
-Or Book Now, and we’ll get started planning your trip from start to finish.
+Or Book Now with Climbing Kilimanjaro, and we’ll get started planning your trip from start to finish.

 Tell Us What You Want To Do